skip to content

 Take 5 minutes to confirm you’re eligible for at-home colorectal cancer screening

-Provide your sample at home and ship your kit back to Color, using the pre-affixed label included with your kit
+Answer questions about your health and family history, provide your sample at home and ship your kit back to Color, using the pre-affixed label included with your kit.
+A physician will review your answers.

 Results will be sent via email and text message within 1-3 weeks